Predicting trajectory behaviour via machine-learned invariant manifolds

 The first reactive islands allow us to identify the first and last intersections of the enclosed trajectories with the middle DS.
 It allows us to conclude whether a trajectory does immediately originate from a well or not, and whether a trajectory is going to dissociate immediately or not.
 Consequently we can distinguish between direct dissociation, roaming + isomerisation, roaming + non-reactivity, and other trajectories that remain in the region between the inner and outer DSs as shown in Fig. \ref{fig:islands}.

-Once the first reactive islands have been identified, their images under the return map can be calculated numerically.
-This approach of obtaining higher order reactive islands is preferable to directly using SVM, because in case of a fractal structure, it may not be possible to separate classes using hyperplanes.
+Images or pre-images of the first reactive islands can be calculated numerically using the return map.
+This approach of obtaining higher order reactive islands is preferable to directly using SVM, given that all higher order reactive islands in this system have fractal boundaries.